Kim Jong Un’s sister seen holding $9,500 Dior bag during Russia trip

 In recent years, there has been a surge in demand for luxury goods in North Korea.

-In the past, that was limited to the Kim family.
+In the past, such items were limited to the Kim family.
 But recently, several North Korean elites have also had access to international high-end brands.

 State-owned shops in Pyongyang are reportedly selling luxury goods by receiving US dollars from customers and giving North Korean won as change.

 According to the United Nations Security Council Resolution 2270, the import of foreign luxury brands into North Korea is explicitly banned.
-However, the Kim family allegedly has a separate entity that procures luxury goods and food for them.
+However, there is allegedly a separate entity that procures luxury goods and food for the Kim family.

 The Kim family’s love of luxury brands has been met with heavy criticism outside the country’s borders, especially following the BBC’s report in June on North Koreans starving to death because of food scarcity.
 THE KOREA HERALD/ASIA NEWS NETWORK